niartenyaw/ethical-banking/README.md

 # Ethical Banking in the US

-This document is specifically focused on climate.
+This document is focused on climate-based ethical banking, specifically **fossil fuel divestment**.
 There is much more info on other social justice issues on each company's website.
 That said, Amalgamated has by far the most efforts.

 ## Background